The Homosexual Was Invented in 1869

 Identity became non-negotiable because identity was what kept you alive.

 The boundaries hardened further.
 Resources were scarce and targeted—you needed to know who qualified.
-Political organizing required clear constituencies.
+Political organising required clear constituencies.
 The question “are bisexuals really part of the community?” wasn’t abstract; it determined who got access to support networks, who was represented in advocacy, whose deaths were counted in the statistics used to demand government action.

 The Inheritance